 Torch-Fired Enamel Jewelry: Beyond Enameling with Special Effects, Supplements, and Techniques

-I love it when I get a chance to revisit a favorite jewelry-making book or video that I haven’t checked out in awhile.
+I love it when I get a chance to revisit a favorite jewelry-making book or video I haven’t seen in awhile.
 Today I got to take another look at Barbara Lewis’s Mastering Torch-Fired Enamel Jewelry: The Next Steps in Painting with Fire, and I found several neat bonus jewelry-making techniques among the steps of the 17 torch-fired enamel jewelry projects that I hadn’t noticed before.
 I love it when that happens!

 For example, just by looking through Barbara’s tutorials, I discovered how to:

 - cast jewelry components using soft solder wire and a micro torch (like the twig on the right)

 - get the look of silver foil in enamel without using silver foil

 - make glass flower head pins using 6/20 enamel and a flower press or freeform with pliers